etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-add-a-button-to-the-toolbar.md

 web/org.openbravo.userinterface.smartclient/openbravo/skins/Default/[modulename].
 Normally it makes sense to store the icon in a subfolder.
-The example module has the icon file in: web/org.openbravo.userinterface.smartclient/openbravo/skins/Default/org.openbravo.client.application.examples/images.
+The example module has the icon file in: web/org.openbravo.userinterface.smartclient/openbravo/skins/Default/ org.openbravo.client.application.examples/images.

 ![](/assets/developer-guide/etendo-classic/how-to-
-guides/How_to_add_a_button_to_the_toolbar-3.png){: .legacy-image-style}
+guides/How_to_add_a_button_to_the_toolbar-3.png)

 Then add a css file which links this icon to a specific css style.
 The css file must also be located in this directory in your module: web/org.openbravo.userinterface.smartclient/openbravo/skins/Default/[modulename].
-In the example module the css file is located here: web/org.openbravo.userinterface.smartclient/openbravo/skins/Default/org.openbravo.client.application.examples/ob- example-styles.css Within the css file add a style defined like this:
+In the example module the css file is located here: web/org.openbravo.userinterface.smartclient/openbravo/skins/Default/ org.openbravo.client.application.examples/ob-example-styles.css Within the css file add a style defined like this: